If you love craft beer travel, the Northern Kentucky and Cincinnati region is a must-taste travel destination!

 Braxton Brewing Company

-Braxton really comprises three local NKY craft breweries (plus one on the Cincy side of the Ohio River) – Braxton Brewing Co. in the heart of downtown Covington, Ky.; the Braxton Barrel House located in Fort Mitchell, Ky.; Braxton Labs located in the back of the Party Source in Bellevue, Ky.; and Braxton Cincinnati in the Over the Rhine (OTR) neighborhood of downtown Cincy.
+Braxton really comprises two local NKY craft breweries (plus one on the Cincy side of the Ohio River) – Braxton Brewing Co. in the heart of downtown Covington, Ky.; the Braxton Barrel House located in Fort Mitchell, Ky.; and Braxton Cincinnati in the Over the Rhine (OTR) neighborhood of downtown Cincy.

 Braxton was the first craft brewery in today’s NKY, also founded by a local family, starting in their home garage, and also initially funded by Kickstarter.